Samal, Bataan: Barangays

 Samal is politically subdivided into 14 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Samal had a population of 38,302.
 The population density was sigfig 38,302/56.30.

 Economy

-Composed largely of uplands and hills with some lowlands and plains, Samal's main produce are palay, corn, vegetable, fruits rootcrops, coffee and cutflowers, including livestock, poultry and aquatic resources such as shellfish, crabs, prawns, shrimps and different species of fish.
+Composed largely of uplands and hills with some lowlands and plains, Samal's main produce are palay, corn, vegetable, fruits, root crops, coffee and cut flowers, including livestock, poultry and aquatic resources such as shellfish, crabs, prawns, shrimps and different species of fish.

 Joaquin Ma.
 Joson of Bataan established the first ice plant.
 Wooden shoe (bakya) making, and pulp mills (Bataan Pulp and Paper Mills, Inc. in the scenic slope of Mount Natib) are some of the industries of the natives.
 It also manufactures banana chips and arrow root flour through native processes, then made into cookies called araro as pasalubong.
 Samal is also rich is marine aquatic resources and highly productive farmlands.

 Garments manufacturing in Samal is engaged in by five (5) firms already engaged in exports.

 In the Town Hall of Samal and along the streets, Capiz shells are displayed to show that the town residents manufacture this commodity.